axelarnetwork/axelarate-community/README.md

 ## What you need
 - Bitcoin testnet faucet to send some test BTC: https://testnet-faucet.mempool.co/
 - Metamask
-- Ethereum Ropsten address (generate via Metamask)
+- Ethereum Ropsten address with some Ether (generate account via Metamask)

 ## Joining the Axelar testnet